niccoding101/StockML/README.md

 # StockML
-Machine Learning of Stock Market

-Summary:
+Basic Template for Stock Market _using Machine Learning integration

-StockML was designed as an intuitive and extensible template for applying machine learning to stock predictions.
-As of May 2024, the project is no longer actively maintained.
-Its goal is to help users understand the workflow of using machine learning for stock predictions, highlighting the subtleties involved.
-Users are encouraged to make their own improvements, with suggestions provided in the readme.
+Summary - StockML was designed as an intuitive and extensible template for applying machine learning to stock predictions.
+As of May 2024, the project is being actively maintained by me and my friend.
+I am currently a freshman college student (about to be sophomore) studying economics, comp sci, and finance.

-Key Components:
-Data Preparation: Cleaning and preparing historical stock prices and fundamentals using pandas.
+Key Components - Data prep is using the python extension called pandas.
+Primarily focused on preparing historical stock prices and other fundamentals.

-Model Training: Employing a scikit-learn classifier to identify relationships between stock fundamentals and annual price changes compared to an index.
+The Model -  Using an analyzer to form the relationship between stock fundamentals and annual price changes relative to an index.

-Backtesting: Conducting a basic backtest before generating predictions on current data.
+Backend Testing - To conduct a basic backend test before generating predictions on current data already accessed on the current data spread.

-Outcomes:
-The project serves as a foundation for creating a profitable trading system, though live trading based solely on this code is not recommended.
-The author has reported around 20% returns on backtests and 10-15% on live trading with a modified version of this code.
+Outcomes - The project serves as a foundation for creating a (somewhat) profitable trading system though live trading based solely on this code is not recommended.

+The author has reported around 20% returns on the backend testing and approximentaly 10-15% on live trading with a modifed version fo this code not freely shown on git.\

 Personal Significance:
-This project marks the author’s first major Python project, encounter with machine learning, and use of Git.
-Although many improvements have been made, some minor issues may still exist.
+first major python machine learning project.

 Disclaimer:
-This is an educational project, and backtested performance may not accurately predict future results.
-Trade at your own risk.
+This is an educational project, Trade at your own risk.